rhuairahrighairidh/nitpick/README.md

  - the [Introduction Demo](http://nbviewer.ipython.org/github/rhuairahrighairidh/nitpick/blob/master/nitpick/documentation/IntroductionDemo.ipynb)
  - and [the documentation](http://nbviewer.ipython.org/github/rhuairahrighairidh/nitpick/blob/master/nitpick/documentation/ContentsPage.ipynb)

-This project is still very much in the proof of concept phase so don't expect too much.
+This project is still very much in the proof of concept phase.
 If you'd like to help out then then have a look at the [HowToAddANewPlot](http://nbviewer.ipython.org/github/rhuairahrighairidh/nitpick/blob/master/nitpick/documentation/HowToAddANewPlot.ipynb) guide.

 Note: all IPython notebook in this repo can be viewed using IPython's nb viewer website here:  http://nbviewer.ipython.org/github/rhuairahrighairidh/nitpick/tree/master/